-The project will feature new bus shelters for the Rosslyn, Dupont, Law Center, and Arlington GUTS routes, and those routes will enter and exit campus via Canal Road.
-The Wisconsin Avenue stop and route will not change and will continue to use Reservoir Road.
-The project will also extend Library Walk; create a new pedestrian plaza with a Jack the Bulldog statue; include a rain garden; feature new benches and lighting; and create a more welcoming entrance to campus at Canal Road.
-The turnaround will still allow for tent space outside McDonough for university events.
+As of early Spring 2016, the Main Campus Bus Turnaround features new bus shelters for the Rosslyn, Dupont, Law Center, and Arlington GUTS routes via Canal Road.
+In addition, the project has extended Library Walk, creating a new pedestrian plaza to include a rain garden, new benches and lighting, and a more welcoming entrance to campus at Canal Road.
+The turnaround still allows for tent space outside McDonough for university events.

 ALTERNATIVE TRANSPORTATION SOLUTIONS

 Georgetown University was a stakeholder in the Georgetown Business Improvement District's (BID) 15-year strategic planning process, Georgetown 2028, which focused on the future of transportation, public space, and economic development in Georgetown.
 The university is exploring three major transportation projects from that process that could have significant benefits: an aerial gondola connecting Georgetown with Rosslyn, extension of the DC streetcar to the university, and a Metro station in Georgetown.
 While some of these projects are long-term investments, the university will incorporate planning for them in our master plan.

 The university continues to work with the BID and other stakeholders to explore the feasibility of an aerial gondola over the Potomac River connecting Georgetown and Rosslyn.